 - How many hours is oversleeping?

-- Is it better to sleep 6 hours or 7?
+- Is it bad to sleep with wet hair?

 How many hours is oversleeping?

 Too much is defined as greater than nine hours.